- Working in Austria

 - Connect Success - No one in the country has as much location know-how and networking expertise as ABA.
 Continue writing your own success story in Austria - with ABA you will be sustainably successful in Austria.

 - Community Spirit – ABA offers webinars, newsletters and consultations on complex topics and build the bridge from the world to a network in Austria with many competent partners from science and business.

 - Customized Solutions – Topics such as Dual Career, Remote Work, Double Taxation, Exit Tax of Green Card holder are familiar and ABA offers individual solutions to facilitate the return to Austria.
 ABA provides aan extensive network in questions of tax and labor law and also support the family members in immigration tasks, job search, school enrollment and many other concerns, together with our cooperation partners.

-Gabrielle Gradnitzer, Partner at Stanton Chase, confirms in an interview with ABA that she receives more and more requests from Austrian companies to explicitly fill certain positions with an Austrian who has the necessary qualifications and international experience.
+Gabriele Gradnitzer, Managing Partner / Amrop Austria, confirms in an interview with ABA that she receives more and more requests from Austrian companies to explicitly fill certain positions with an Austrian who has the necessary qualifications and international experience.
 These top talents are highly valued on the Austrian labor market and are now also in high demand.

 If you are an Austrian who is considering to relocate back to Austria , please do not hesitate to contact Katja Otter.